ZupIT/beagle-docs/content/en/docs/Get Started/Using Beagle/_index.md

 After you done [**Beagle's installation**](/docs/get-started/installing-beagle/), you have to make usage configuration to enable the tool on your project.

-You can make this configuration based on the platform you wanna use:
+You can make this configuration based on the platform you want to use: